FlowFuse/website/src/webinars/2024/workshop-dashboard.md

 ---
 title: Dashboard Crash Course
-subtitle: Join us for this Dashboard 2.0 workshop where Joe will cover a collection of useful tips and design patterns to help you get the most out of your dashboards.
+subtitle: Join us for this workshop on the Dashboard for Node-RED where Joe will cover a collection of useful tips and design patterns to help you get the most out of your dashboards.
 image: /images/webinars/node-red-dashboard-crash-course.jpg
 date: 2024-07-02
 time: 17:00 CET (11:00am ET)
 duration: 60
 hosts: ["joe-pavitt"]
 hubspot:
-    formId: <TBC>
+    formId: 7221ed3e-bace-4570-8db4-9b1e0c730083
 ---

-**Follow along with Joe Pavitt, lead developer on Node-RED Dashboard 2.0, as he dives into Dashboard 2.0 and demonstrates a collection of useful tips and design patterns to help you get the most out of your dashboards.**
+**Follow along with Joe Pavitt, lead developer on FlowFuse Dashboard for Node-RED, as he dives into Dashboard 2.0 and demonstrates a collection of useful tips and design patterns to help you get the most out of your dashboards.**

 <!--more-->

-Node-RED Dashboard 2.0 continues to see improvements and new features.
-In this Workshop session, Joe Pavitt will demonstrate some of the new features available and how you can use them to build useful dashboards.
+FlowFuse Dashboard for Node-RED continues to see improvements and new features.
+In this live Workshop session, Joe Pavitt will demonstrate some of the new features available and how you can use them to build useful User Interfaces.

-This will be a live and interactive session where you can ask questions as we go, and Joe will do his best to answer them live and incorporate ideas and thoughts into a Dashboard that he will build from scratch during the session.
+In this interactive session you can ask questions as we go, and Joe will do his best to answer them live and incorporate ideas and thoughts into a Dashboard that he will build from scratch during the session.

 The session will cover: